 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-Axitec offers a 12-year warranty against any defects in their solar panels – slightly stronger than the 10-year average, but not as high as premium panel brands.
+Axitec offers between a 12-year and 25-year warranty against any defects in their solar panels.

 How much do Axitec panels cost?